yul154/Jnova/Core Java Volume/Chapter 12 Concurrency.md

 * `Arrays.parallelSort` method can sort an array of primitive values or objects.
 * The `parallelSetAll` method fills an array with values that are computed from a function.
 * `parallelPrefix` method that replaces each array element with the accumulation of the prefix for a given associative operation.

 ---
 ## 12.6 Tasks and Thread Pools

-A thread pool contains a number of threads that are ready to run.
+A thread pool contains a number of short-lived threads that are ready to run.
  * give a `Runnable` to the pool, and one of the threads calls the `run` method.
  * When the `run` method exits, the thread doesn’t die but stays around to serve the next request.